IRI-UW-Bioinformatics/flu-ngs/README.md

 ...
 ```

+It is fine if the `fastq` files are gzipped (i.e. have a `.gz` suffix).

+Forward and reverse reads should be in `{sample}_1.fastq` and `{sample}_2.fastq`
+respectively.
+Either rename files accordingly or ask David to program more
+flexibility.

+`trimlog.fas` should contain the adapters.

+## Quality control

+The first step is to trim adapters and run quality control.
+Specify sample names
-Specify sample names in a file called `config.json` in the root directory.
+in a file called `qc-config.json` in the root directory.

 ```
 {